vananhnt/HybridSE-archive/README.md

 ```
 Selecting a run configuration from the "Run" menu in Eclipse.
 In particular you should select: "run-JPF-symbc" to run Symbolic PathFinder on your example.
 Example of a Java project containing ARM native library are provided in /spf-interfaces.

-CORANA-API can also be built manually as described belows.
+CORANA-API can also be built manually from https://github.com/vananhnt/corana.

-# Corana/API
+# CORANA/API

+From this point, we describe the installation of CORANA/API.
 The API stub is an underapproximation of a system function call by spawning its execution in the real Linux environment.
 CORANA/API inputs an ARM binary file and outputs its CFG.
 The CFG is represented as `.dot` file, thus you can arbitrarily further plot it in any graphic or data structure format as you want.

-## Docker installation
+## Docker installation for CORANA/API
 Assuming you have Docker installed, simply run (required internet download):
 ```
 docker build -t corana .